material-components/material-components-web/packages/mdc-toolbar/README.md

 ```

 Toolbar sections are laid out using flexbox.
 Each section will take up an equal
 amount of space within the toolbar by default.
-But you can accommodate very long section (very long title) by adding `mdc-toolbar__section--shrink-to-fit` to the rest of the section
+But you can accommodate very long section (very long title) by adding `mdc-toolbar__section--shrink-to-fit` to other sections.

 ```
 <div class="mdc-toolbar>